Shirataki noodle vegetable stir fry is a savory, nutrient-dense meal made with high fiber, zero-calorie shirataki noodles. Just 11 net carbs!

 Shirataki noodles can be found in a few stores but there are mostly found online.
 A few places you can find it include:

 I have tried different brands but my favorite so far has been the Skinny Noodles brand on Amazon.
 It takes me the shortest amount of time to prepare and I don’t taste the fishy taste these noodles seem to be known for.
-Having said that, they still needs to be prepped before use.
+Having said that, it still needs to be prepped before use.
 They come pre-packaged in a clear liquid and when opened, there is a peculiar odor to it.
 Most people sort of give up at this point but there really is a way to get rid of the somewhat fishy smell.
 If it really bothers you, rinse it, throw it in the microwave for two minutes and rinse again.
 I just rinse it over running water for about a minute while chopping it with a pair of scissors since the strands are quite long.
 Then toss in a pan on low heat to evaporate some of the water and it’s ready to go.
 Boom!
 Problem solved.

 This shirataki noodle stir fry has a lot of vegetables just because I love it that way and the extra fiber makes me full very quickly.
 Also, these noodles can run expensive if you eat it all the time and eat like a whole pack in a sitting, which you can easily do.
 Bulking it up with vegetables and chicken makes it go a long way and I can easily get two servings out of one pack.